klmcmillan/image_classification_sandbox/README.md

 ## <a name="download"></a>download_images.py

 This file can be used to create image datasets based on user-specified web searches using the Bing search engine.
-In order to use this file, the following lines from the ```main()``` function need to be changed to refelect the desired image searches:
+In order to use this file, the following lines from the ```main()``` function need to be changed to refleect the desired image searches:

 ```python
 save_dir = 'images'